JimZhang37/cloud-devops-project-5-capstone/README.md

 To provide aws credentials, I also used jenkins environment varialbes.

 I also created a build agent docker image with all neccesary tools.
 But one important thing, the agent is not using ubuntu or root.
 Therefore, I need to put these tools in $PATH specified locations.
 I once put aws_authentication_file in a new place, but it doesn't work.

+# 10 J
+installed ansible etc in jenkinsci:blueocean in docker run -u, i can use root account to run the container